-On December 3, 2018, respondent filed his Rule 4(c) report in which he concedes that petitioner is entitled to compensation in this case.
+On February 4, 2019, respondent filed his Rule 4(c) report in which he concedes that petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, respondent concluded that a preponderance of evidence stablishes that petitioner's injury was caused-in-fact by the administration of the flu vaccine Id. at 3.
+Respondent states that he has determined that petitioner's alleged injury is not consistent with SIRVA because her pain was not limited to the shoulder in which the intramuscular vaccine was administered.
+Id. at 4.
+Respondent notes that petitioner complained of pain that radiated down to her elbow and up to her shoulder and neck area.
+Id.